 Skip Navigation

-Supporting People and Pets
+Supporting People and Their Pets

-SafetyNet PetAssist™ is a collaborative initiative codesigned by PetSure, VetChat and VetPartners to help improve accessibility of veterinary care for eligible pet parents facing financial difficulty.
-We integrate telehealth with subsidised in-clinic care for urgent and essential treatment, working with veterinary clinics and community groups to create a network of support.
+PetSafetyNet is a collaborative initiative co-designed by PetSure, VetChat and VetPartners to help improve access to veterinary care for eligible pet parents experiencing financial difficulty.
+Through a combination of telehealth services and, in many circumstances, assistance with covering the cost of in‑clinic care when needed*, we work with veterinary clinics and community groups to create a network of support that keeps pets healthy and happy.

 Our Purpose